BheemineniSowjanya/Terraform/README.md

 1. **Manually Configure Servers:** Servers and other infrastructure components were often set up and configured manually, which could lead to inconsistencies and errors.

-2.**Lack of Version Control:** Infrastructure configurations were not typically version-controlled, making it difficult to track changes or revert to previous states.
+2. **Lack of Version Control:** Infrastructure configurations were not typically version-controlled, making it difficult to track changes or revert to previous states.

 3. **Documentation Heavy**: Organizations relied heavily on documentation to record the steps and configurations required for different infrastructure setups.
 This documentation could become outdated quickly.